 Personally, this is one of the best 'cousin' pictures ever.

 Now, the mud doesn't bother The Quilter and I at all.
 It's all the construction equipment that's out there for them to hurt themselves with.
 See Clyde's boot?
 He fractured the cartilage in his foot, so he's got another 4 weeks with the boot.
 Notice Clyde's dress coat and shirt?
 That's how he dresses himself each day - and usually insists on a tie.
 If he doesn't have a clean Jacket, he has to wear a vest.
+That's the BIG mud puddle they found.
+These guys a are almost exactly 9 months apart, so it's a good chance the shenanigans are just beginning for them.

 Clyde roaring.
 I forgot to mention, he doesn't care what kind of pants/shorts/swim trunks he has on, as long as he has on his dress clothes on top. oh, and next week they're going to Florida, so The Quilter and I decided this was just a way to test the boot for waterproof-ness.